Three Texas Democrats who fled to Washington, D.C. test positive for coronavirus

 "This would be called a super spreader event if it was Republicans who got COVID after not wearing masks on a plane," journalist Josh Jordan tweeted.
 "Science for thee, not for me."

-At least one of the Texas Democrats who fled to Washington, D.C. took a different approach to traveling during a pandemic just ten months ago.
+The Texas Democrats who fled to Washington, D.C. took a different approach to traveling during a pandemic just ten months ago.

 In response to a Maine wedding "superspreader," Rep. Donna Howard tweeted, "Personal freedom? 'spread of the virus beyond those who attended the wedding, killing people unrelated to the gathering, is an indication of how virulent the disease can be and how far-reaching the effects can be."